pulumi/pulumi-hugo/themes/default/content/docs/concepts/inputs-outputs/_index.md

 Notice in that example how the JSON string is being built _inside_ the `apply` call to Pulumi.
 In logical order, this happens as:

 - Resolve the bucket ARN from the cloud provider
-- Then, build the JSON string with the "raw" value.
+- Then, build the JSON string with the "plain" value.

 ### Resource Names